Quasi-geodesics in Out(F_n) and their shadows in sub-factors: Background

 Given $\F$--trees $T$, $ T'$, and a fixed base-points $\BP \in T$ and $\BP' \in T'$, there is a natural morphism $f \from T \to T'$ constructed as follows.
 Send $\BP$ to $\BP'$ and, for $ w\in \F$, send the vertex $w_T$ in $T$ to the vertex $w_{T'}$ in $T'$.
 Also, send an edge $(w, ws)_T$ to the unique embedded edge path connecting $w_{T'}$ to $(ws)_{T'}$ in $T'$.
 The morphism $f$ also induces an $\F$--equivariant homeomorphism

 Let $T$ and $T'$ be the universal covers of $R$ and $R'$ respectively.
 A fold from $R$ to $R'$ induces a morphism from $T$ to $T'$ where an edge of the form $(w, wt)_T$ is mapped to the edge path

 and every other edge is mapped to a single edge.
-Similarly, the edge $(w, ws)_{T'} \in T'$ has two pre-images, $(w, ws)_T$ and $(w, wt)_T$.
+Similarly, the edge $(w, ws)_{T'} \in T'$ has two pre-images, $(w, ws)_T$ and a half of $(w, wt)_T$.
 All other edges have exactly one pre-images.
 We now describe how partitions given by edges in $T$ differ from that of edges in $T'$.